 Add the private key to the SSH agent running on your machine, and enter the password you created in the previous step.

-.ssh/id_rsa.pubin a text editor so that you can easily copy and paste it when you deploy the management cluster.
+.ssh/id_rsa.pubin a text editor so that you can easily copy and paste it when you deploy a management cluster.

-Download both of the Tanzu Kubernetes Grid OVA files:
+Download the Tanzu Kubernetes Grid OVAs for node VMs.

 Follow the installer prompts to deploy a VM from the OVA temaplate.